LT69018/DiscoDB/backend/README.md

 The main section of this README is the endpoints I am writing to interface with the database.
 However, we also need to discuss the two different ways you may run this backend/express server.
 - **Docker**: If you are running this with docker, you should be able to see the console of that from when you did `docker compose up`
 - **Local** : If you are NOT running the docker (i.e. we couldn't fix the backend image before Sun 4/29), __please scroll down to the header with "local run instructions"__
+    - TLDR: create a .env file with the constant names used in `config.js` with mapped info from `compose.yaml` i.e. make sure to check the expected type and convert and change values as needed (i.e. if your current database table is different, change that, etc.)

 I will use these emojis to talk about the status of each of these.
 - 🟢 : done